WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ## Continuations

-A continuation represents a snapshot of execution on a particular stack. stack-switching is realised by instructions for suspending and resuming continuations.
+A continuation represents a snapshot of execution on a particular stack.
+Stack-switching is realised by instructions for suspending and resuming continuations.
 Continuations are composable, meaning that when a suspended continuation is resumed it is spliced onto the current continuation.
 This splicing establishes a parent-child